allenai/s2orc/README.md

 ## License

-S2ORC is released under the [ODC-BY](https://opendatacommons.org/licenses/by/1-0/).
+S2ORC is released under the [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/).
 By using S2ORC, you are agreeing to its usage terms.

 ## Citation